 Once your laminate floor is installed and looking fabulous, you really are going to want to keep it that way.
 There are lots of things you can do to ensure it stays in good condition and the really good news is laminate flooring is relatively low maintenance, read our care guide to ensure you take the right steps.

 Your room has been fitted with laminate flooring, now it is time to complete the room and put your furniture in.
 To avoid damage, never push or drag furniture around on laminate flooring.
 Lift any furniture that needs to be moved.
 By placing soft castors under chairs and table legs will prevent scratches and dents.

 It’s always important to refer to the manufacturer’s notes regarding which cleaning products should be used on your laminate.
 Other than that, a simple soft broom and a mop will be the only tools you’ll need to keep it looking as good as new.

 There are other simple things that you can use to help with the day-to-day maintenance and keeping the floor clean.
 For instance, a doormat will help keep dirt outside rather than being walked into your home.

-Over time your laminate flooring will gather dirt and dust and it’s inevitable that it will lose some its original shine.
+Over time your laminate flooring will gather dirt and dust and it’s inevitable that it will lose some of its original shine.
 Ironically, some cleaning products will leave a residue on your flooring that removes the shine, and actually water on its own is usually good enough to clean it.
-But never fear – there’s no need to leave your floor dull and dirty; it is possible to put the shine back:
+But never fear – there’s no need to leave your floor dull and dirty.
+It is possible to put the shine back:

 Most laminate flooring is very hard-wearing and stands up well to everyday life but the surface can still get scratched.
 Some DIY shops stock laminate repair kits but prevention is much better than having to deal with scratches: